HackYourFutureBelgium/bf-workflows/deliverables/group-introduction.md

 to work on a shared repository.

-When you're ready to start your group repo, create a new issue in the class repo using the `deliverable` template and add the `group` label.
-Fill out the project's description, list your group members, and paste this checklist into your issue before
-[adding it to the Class Projects board](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board):
+When you're ready to start your group repo, create a new issue in the class repo using the `deliverable` template and add the following labels `group`, `deliverable` and `week-1` labels.
+Fill out the project's description, list your group members, and paste this checklist into your issue before [adding it to the Class Projects board](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board):

 > PS. check out other HYF classes for inspiration